nhaarman/ListViewAnimations/README.md

 Setup
 -----
 * In Eclipse, just import the library as an Android library project.
+* Add the [NineOldAndroids][2] library as a dependency to this project.
-Project > Clean to generate the binaries you need, like R.java, etc.
+* Project > Clean to generate the binaries you need, like R.java, etc.
 * Then, just add ListViewAnimations as a dependency to your existing project and you're good to go!

 Usage